Dog Food Labels: What “Complete” and “Complementary” Really Mean

 Not a fancy topper wearing dinner clothes.

-What to do in the shop
+What to Do in the Shop

 Here is the shortest version:

-Pick up the pack.
 Ignore the front for five seconds.
-Turn it around.

 Find: